Sydney-Informatics-Hub/Rstudio-rnaseq-contained/README.md

 ## Run with Docker

-- If you are on your local machine, we recommend that you run this container using Docker.
+We have tested this container using Docker on local mac machines and also on the Pawsey Nimbus cloud instance's image: [`Pawsey Bio - Ubuntu 22.04 - 2023-06`](https://support.pawsey.org.au/documentation/display/US/Nimbus+for+Bioinformatics).

-- We have tested this container using Docker on local mac machines and also on the Pawsey Nimbus cloud instance `Pawsey Bio - Ubuntu 22.04 - 2023-06`.
+If you are on your local machine, we recommend that you run this container using Docker.

 ### On a local machine

 #### MacOS

-- Please open a unix terminal window on mac by clicking on the `Terminal` app in the `Applications` menu.
+- Please open a terminal window on your machine by clicking on the `Terminal` app in the `Applications` menu.

 #### Windows

 - Please use a linux terminal emulator like [MobaXterm](https://mobaxterm.mobatek.net/) on windows.
 MobaXterm is not available on windows as a native application and needs to be installed.

 Once you are working in a unix/linux terminal window on your local machine, please follow the instructions below.

 To run this container:

-- Start docker by `double-clicking` on the `Docker` app icon in the `Applications` menu.
+Start docker by double-clicking on the `Docker` app icon in the `Applications` menu.

-- Run the RStudio server instance using the following command:
+Run the RStudio server instance using the following command:

 ```bash
 docker run -p 8787:8787 \